Working with improvement actions in Compliance Manager

 Improvement actions details page

-Each improvement action has a details page showing its current status, the related standards and regulatory requirements, and recommended implementation guidance.
+Each improvement action has a details page showing its implementation and testing status; related assessments, controls, and certifications; and recommended implementation guidance.
 Technical actions include a Launch now link that takes you to the appropriate solution for implementation.
-You can attach implementation and testing documentation directly into an improvement action’s details page.
+You can attach implementation and testing evidence directly into an improvement action’s details page.

 To view an improvement action’s details page: